granthale/wip-book/content/Plots/tools-for-thought.md

 ---
 title: § Tools for Thought
 ---

-Welcome to a page on using [[defining technology|technology]] to think and learn more effectively.
+Welcome to a page on using [[Defining Technology|technology]] to think and learn more effectively.

-Let's start with the basics: [[tools for thought empower thinking and expression|What is a tool for thought?]]
+Let's start with the basics: [[Tools for Thought Empower Thinking and Expression|What is a tool for thought?]]

 ## Three key questions
 I'm focusing on answering three questions:

 1. [[SRSxLLM|How can LLMs enhance spaced repetition software?]]